-Name Age Position Ivan Kaufman ^() Chairman of the Board of Directors, Chief Executive Officer and President John Caulfield 58 Chief Operating Officer - Agency Lending Paul Elenio 55 Chief Financial Officer Fred Weber 62 Executive Vice President - Structured Finance and Principal Transactions Gene Kilgore 56 Executive Vice President - Structured Securitization Maysa Vahidi 47 Executive Vice President, General Counsel John Natalone 57 Executive Vice President - Treasury and Servicing Danny van der Reis 55 Executive Vice President - Servicing and Asset Management Gianni Ottaviano 51 Executive Vice President - Structured Finance Production Andrew Guziewicz 63 Managing Director and Chief Credit Officer - Structured Finance Thomas Ridings 55 Managing Director and Chief Accounting Officer
+Name Age Position Ivan Kaufman () 63 Chairman of the Board of Directors, Chief Executive Officer and President John Caulfield 59 Chief Operating Officer - Agency Lending Paul Elenio 56 Chief Financial Officer Fred Weber 63 Executive Vice President - Structured Finance and Principal Transactions Gene Kilgore 57 Executive Vice President - Structured Securitization Maysa Vahidi 48 Executive Vice President, General Counsel John Natalone 58 Executive Vice President - Treasury and Servicing Danny van der Reis 56 Executive Vice President - Servicing and Asset Management Gianni Ottaviano 52 Executive Vice President - Structured Finance Production Steven Katz 53 Executive Vice President and Chief Investment Officer - Residential Financing Andrew Guziewicz 64 Managing Director and Chief Credit Officer - Structured Finance Thomas Ridings 56 Managing Director and Chief Accounting Officer

-^() Biographical information is provided above under "Board of Directors - Continuing Directors."
+(\) Biographical information is provided above under "Board of Directors - Continuing Directors."

 John Caulfield.
-Mr. Caulfield has served as our Chief Operating Officer - Agency Lending since its inception in 1995 and is responsible for managing the overall production of Arbor's national sales force and overseeing the implementation of our integrated sales and marketing efforts.
-He has extensive experience in the mortgage finance industry and a tenure of more than 30 years with Arbor and its predecessor companies.
+Mr. Caulfield has served as our Chief Operating Officer - Agency Lending since 1995 and is responsible for managing the overall production of Arbor's national sales force and overseeing the implementation of our integrated sales and marketing efforts.
+He has extensive experience in the mortgage finance industry and a tenure of more than 35 years with Arbor and its predecessor companies.
 He is responsible for all capital market activities relating to Arbor's agency lending products.
 In addition, he oversees the management of agency related trading and investment banking partnerships and is a member of our DUS Loan Committee and Executive Committee.

 Paul Elenio.
 Mr. Elenio has served as our CFO since 2005.
 Mr. Elenio joined Arbor National Holdings, Inc., the predecessor company of ACM, in 1991.
 In 1995, he was promoted to Vice President, Controller; in 2002 he assumed the position of Vice President of Finance; and in 2004 he was further promoted to Senior Vice President, Finance.
 Mr. Elenio is responsible for overseeing all aspects of our financial operations.
 This includes financial reporting, tax planning, budgeting, and the appropriate utilization of our capital.
 He is also in charge of investor relations.
-Prior to joining ACM, Mr. Elenio was employed with Ernst & Young from 1989 to 1990 in the auditing department.
+Prior to joining ACM, Mr. Elenio was employed with Ernst & Young in the auditing department.

 Fred Weber.
 Mr. Weber has served as our Executive Vice President - Structured Finance since 2003.
 Mr. Weber was employed by ACM from 1999 to 2003.
 At ACM, Mr. Weber oversaw ACM's structured finance and principal transaction group, where he was responsible for origination, underwriting and closing coordination of debt and equity financing for various asset types and classes of commercial real estate nationwide.
-He has been involved in the mortgage banking industry for more than 20 years and has extensive real estate finance and acquisition experience.
+He has been involved in the mortgage banking industry for more than 25 years and has extensive real estate finance and acquisition experience.
 Mr. Weber is a member of the real estate finance committee of the Real Estate Board of New York.
 From 1997 to 1999, Mr. Weber was a partner and co-head of the real estate department with Kronish Lieb Weiner & Hellman LLP.
 Previously, Mr. Weber was a partner with the law firm of Weil, Gotshal & Manges LLP.